Вернуться назад

 The main principle of the Agreement as international treaty is adherence to international regulations, respect of national sovereignty and sovereign airspace, mutual trust and common aspiration for efficient and safe development of aviation.

-Today Council and IAC collaborate on the basis of international agreement including within the framework of full-scope agreements in the field of airworthiness and flight safety with India, Canada, China, USA and also agreements with countries of Asia-Pacific region, Africa, Middle East and Latin America, international organisations, ICAO, IATA, EASA, COCESNA, IFALPA, ITSA, CIS, ЕurАsEC, CSTO and others.
-In total 76 states and 19 international organisations.
+Today, the Council and the IAC cooperate on the basis of international agreements, including comprehensive airworthiness and flight safety agreements with India, Canada, China, and the United States, as well as agreements with countries in the Asia-Pacific Region, Africa, the Middle East, and Latin America, and international organizations such as ICAO, IATA, EASA, COCESNA, IFALPA, ITSA, the CIS, Eurasian Economic Community, Collective Security Treaty Organization, and others.
+A total of 76 states and 19 international organizations participate.

 102 international airports and 550 types of air navigation systems certified by the IAC gave new opportunities for development of international air traffic network.